Universal coding, intrinsic volumes, and metric complexity: Comparison theorem and metric characterization

 The quantity $w_A (r)$ controls the ``local'' structure of the set $A$, at scales smaller than $r$.
 Local widths have a natural interpretation in terms of Gaussian processes, since they correspond to the modulus of continuity\footnote{Specifically, the quantity $w_A (r)$ is connected to a ``local'' modulus of continuity of the process (with one deterministic endpoint), while the ``global'' modulus of continuity corresponds to the \emph{a priori} larger quantity $w ( (A-A) \cap r B_2 )$.
 However, a remarkable property of Gaussian processes discovered by Fernique is that these two moduli of continuity are (in a suitable sense) equivalent up to constants; see~\cite[p.~82]{talagrand2021upper}. } of the Gaussian process $(\langle \theta, X\rangle)_{\theta \in A}$ associated to $A$ (where $X \sim \gaussdist (0, I_n)$).
 While this is not immediate from its definition, it follows from the Talagrand-Fernique characterization of the (global) Gaussian width that local widths $w_A (r)$ can be related to the metric structure of $A$; see~\cite[\S2.15]{talagrand2021upper}.
 As we will see, the richness of the local structure of $A$, as measured by local widths, provides a first obstruction to achieving small regret.

 The second complexity measure is a ``global'' one.
 For any $r \geq 0$, the \emph{covering number} $N (A, r)$ of $A$ at scale $r$ is the number of balls of radius $r$ needed to cover $A$:

-The parameter $\log_2 N (A, r)$ (or more accurately, its upper integral part) has a natural interpretation: it is the number of bits required to describe a finite approximation of $A$ with error at most $r$; for this reason, it is sometimes referred to as the metric entropy of $A$ (whose metric character is transparent from its definition).
+The parameter $\log_2 N (A, r)$ (or more accurately, its upper integral part) has a natural interpretation: it is the number of bits required to describe a finite approximation of $A$ with error at most $r$; for this reason, it is sometimes referred to as the metric entropy of $A$.
 The quantity $\log N (A, r)$ accounts for the global complexity of $A$, at scales larger than $r$.

 One can associate suitable ``fixed points'' to both local Gaussian widths and global covering numbers.
 Specifically, define for any nonempty set $A \subset \R^n$:

 (Since $w_A (r) \leq \min (w (A), w (r B_2^n)) \leq \min (w (A), r \sqrt{n})$, one has $r_* (A) \leq \min (w (A), \sqrt{n})$; on the other hand, $\wt r (A)$ is finite if and only if $A$ is bounded, and $\wt r (A) \leq \diam (A)$ since $N (A, r) = 1$ for $r \geq \diam (A)$.)